-Solar Port (If So Equipped)
+Solar Docking Port (If So Equipped)

-A quick connect Solar Port, if so equipped, is installed on your RV designed for use with an OEM (or customer supplied) solar power charging system.
+The Solar Docking Port is standard equipment, installed on the roof of your RV.
+It is designed for use with either an OEM or customer supplied Solar Power Charging System.

 Solar Power Charging System (If So Equipped)